New Zealand’s leading small group tour operator

 MoaTrek today

-Fifty years on, MoaTrek is still going strong and still doing what we love, sharing all our favourite places and expriences in New Zealand with travellers.
+Fifty plus years on, MoaTrek is still going strong and still doing what we love, sharing all our favourite places and experiences in New Zealand with travellers.

 What’s a Moa?